johnbender/jqm-rails/doc/post.md

 //= require jquery
 ```

 At the time of this writing there is one issue with jQuery Mobile 1.1 and jQuery Core 1.7.2 and newly generated Rails `Gemfile` doesn't have a constraint on the jquery-rails gem version.
 So in your `Gemfile` it's a good idea to use `gem 'jquery-rails', '=2.0.1'`, which carries Core version 1.7.1 and is compatible with Mobile 1.1.
 After that the only thing left is to decide what you want to do with your viewport meta tag.
-The discusion about device scale and width is a long and complex one.
+The discussion about device scale and width is a long and complex one.
 The [quirksmode article](http://www.quirksmode.org/blog/archives/2010/04/a_pixel_is_not.html) is a good place to start, but the recommended `content` value for jQuery Mobile applications is:

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1">